Welcome to

 Scroll to learn more or…

-A message from Engineering Society President Parker Johnston
+A message from Engineering Society President Inho Kim

 Welcome to Canada’s #1 engineering school!